-An abundance of documentation exists on the Raggio family and the two Raggio sawmills built on San Domingo Creek and Cowell Creek, in Calaveras County, California during the first quarter of the twentieth century.
+An abundance of documentation exists on the Raggio family and the two Raggio sawmills, first one built on San Domingo Creek and then moved to Cowell Creek, in Calaveras County during the first quarter of the twentieth century.
 The first mill was operating by 1906 on San Domingo Creek.
 After the timber in that vicinity was harvested, the entire mill was moved to Cowell Creek, less than two miles away.
 The Cowell Creek mill operated until 1924, until it, too, had harvested all the surrounding timber that belonged to the Raggio brothers.
-After that the mill machinery was purchased by the Manuel family partnership, and was moved north to San Antonio Creek, where it produced lumber until the early 1950s.
+After that the mill machinery was purchased by the Manuel family partnership, and was moved north to San Antonio Creek, not far from White Pines, where it produced lumber until the early 1950s.

 Mules being used to haul logs out of the high country (Click to enlarge)